 In common with many charitable organizations, The Leading Note Foundation derives revenue from donations, the completeness of which is not susceptible to satisfactory audit verification.
-These amounts are subject to control only when actually received by The Leading Note Foundation.
 Should these revenues not be received, the excess of revenue over expenses would not be susceptible of verification by audit procedures.
 Accordingly, our verification of revenue from donations was limited to the amounts recorded in the records of The Leading Note Foundation and we were not able to determine whether any adjustments might be necessary to donations, excess of revenue over expense for the year, assets and net assets.